-Judge: TBA Tuesday July 30, 2019, 10a.m-1p.m. at Dairy Show Ring

-- Open to all 4-H members, participants do not need to be members of the PAWS Club to participate. - The evaluation will be based on AKC rules and discretion of the officials. - All dogs MUST BE vaccinated for rabies and is recommended that they have a shot for distemper, hepatitis, and leptospirosis.
-Send rabies certificate and entry form to the CCE office by July 12, 2019. - Rabies certificate must accompany entry forms or will not be able to participate in show. - Class entries may be changed due to Show Management, Extension Personnel and/or Judge. - At the discretion of Show Management, Extension Personnel and/or Judge reserve the right to remove any handler and/or dog deemed a risk to the safety of all other competitors. - No pinch collars or choke chains head halters or flexi-leashes.
-Can use buckle or snap collars and 4-6 foot leash. - All classes will be done on-leash.
-All participants must compete in Showmanship class. - Restricted breeds may not participate due to insurance regulations.
-To obtain a list of all restricted breeds please refer to page 60 in the fair book. - Proof of Dog license from town of dog's residence recommended.

-Class No. Category Description

-541 Agility

-Cloverbud Class A -Youth ages 5-8

-Junior Class B-Youth ages 9-12

-Senior Class C-Youth ages 13-19

-542 Showmanship Class A-Cloverbud-Youth ages 5-8

-class Class B- Junior-Youth ages 9-12

-Class C - Senior Youth ages 13-19

-Master Showman Handler-Top youth in Jr. & Sr. Compete

-543 Cloverbud

-Obedience Non-competitive class for Cloverbuds.
-Participation ribbons will be

-Class awarded.
+Judge: Dori Adel Saturday, August 5, 2023 @ 1:00 p.m- (Dairy Show Ring)

+Open to all 4-H members, participants do not need to be members of the PAWS Club to participate.

+The evaluation will be based on AKC rules and discretion of the officials.

+All dogs MUST BE vaccinated for rabies and it is recommended that they have a shot for distemper, hepatitis, and leptospirosis.
+All participants must have sent a rabies certificate and entry form to the CCE office by July 15, 2023.

+Rabies certificate must accompany entry forms or the dog will not be able to participate in the show.

+Class entries may be changed due to Show Management, Extension Personnel and/or Judge.

+At the discretion of Show Management, Extension Personnel and/or Judge reserve the right to remove any handler and/or dog deemed a risk to the safety of all other competitors.

+No pinch collars or choke chains, head halters or flexi-leashes.
+Can use buckle or snap collars and 4-6 foot leash.

+Martingales are permitted.

+All classes will be done on-leash.
+All participants must compete in Showmanship class.

+Class No. Category Description 541 Agility Cloverbud Junior Senior Class A- Youth ages 5-8 Class B- Youth ages 9-12 Class C- Youth ages 13-19 542 Showmanship Class Class A- Cloverbud- Youth ages 5-8 Class B- Junior- Youth ages 9-12 Class C- Senior- Youth ages 13-19 Master Showman Handler- Top youth in Jr. & Sr. Compete 543 Cloverbud Obedience Class Non-competitive class for Cloverbuds.
+Participation ribbons will be awarded.
 Cloverbud exhibitors must enter this class.

-544 Beginners Class A-Youth ages 9-12

-Obedience Class B-Youth ages 13-19

-Junior Champion-1st & 2nd place in both Jr. & Sr. division compete

-Senior Reserve Champion

-545 Puppy Open Open for puppies one year and younger

-Showmanship

-Puppy Open

-546 Class Open for puppies one year and younger

-Obedience

-547 Costume Class Dogs and 4-H members to be dressed in costume to indicate a theme.
+544 Beginners Obedience Junior Senior Class A- Youth ages 9-12 Class B- Youth ages 13-19 Champion- 1st & 2nd place in both Jr. & Sr. division compete for Reserve Champion 545 Puppy Showmanship Open for puppies one year and younger 546 Puppy Obedience Class Open for puppies one year and younger 547 Costume Class Dogs and 4-H members are dressed in costume to indicate a theme.
 Will be judged on costuming, originality, and dog behavior.

--
+Open to puppies and dogs.